-An asthma attack is a sudden condition that is caused by the tightening of the muscles around the airways (also called as Bronchospasm).
+An asthma attack is a sudden condition that is caused by the tightening of the muscles around the airways (also called Bronchospasm).
 During this condition, the airways get inflamed and above normal mucus get produced.
-All these factors cause shortness of breath, wheezing etc.
+All these factors cause shortness of breath, wheezing, etc.

 Other noticeable symptoms that are observed during the asthma attack include:

 - Difficulty in talking and speaking full sentences